anthonycradockwatson/To-do-list/README.md

 1 - Open https://github.com/maybe-a-gamer/To-do-list

-2- Download this repository by clicking the green "Code" button and dowloading the file as a zip
+2 - Download this repository by clicking the green "Code" button and dowloading the file as a zip

-3 - Open the file and run the "to do list" Python file
+3 - Open the file and run the "to do list" .exe file

-4 - If 3 doesn't work you can run this into the terminal:
+4 - It should bring up a terminal screen and then bring up the app

-     python "to do list.py"
+5 - You can also run the raw python file using any python interpeter

 **Future Enhancements**